Azure/data-api-builder/docs/internals/README.md

 #### 2.2 Supply a `connection-string` for the respective `database-type`

-Project startup requires a config that can be generated using dab.
+Project startup requires a config that can be generated using the DAB CLI tool.

 ##### Use Cli-tool to Generate the config
 Below command will let you generate the config file with the required database-type and connection-string (**Note:** --name denotes name of the generated config, do not add extension).
 ```
-dab init --name dab-config.XXX --database-type <<DBTYPE>> --connection-string <<CONNSTRING>>
+dab init --name dab-config.xyz.json --database-type <<DBTYPE>> --connection-string <<CONNSTRING>>
 ```

 In your editor of choice, you can locate template configuration files in the `DataGateway.Service` directory of the form `dab-config.XXX.json`.